mmohamed12452/Module_17_Regular_expression/Develop/gist-template.md

 A greedy match tries to match an element as many times as possible.
 Whereas, a lazy match tries to match an element as few times as possible.
 In our example we have ? which signifies lazy quantifier.
 This is referred to a lazy quantifier because it causes the regular expression engine to match as few occurances as possible.
 We can simply turn this lazy match into a greedy one by adding a ?.

 ### Boundaries

+\b Matches on a word boundary, meaning one side is a word character (usually a letter, digit or underscore) and the other side is not a word character (string or space character).

+Example:
+/^([a-z0-9_.-]+)@([\da-z.-]+).([a-z.]{2,6})$/

+/^ Matches: This indicates the beginning of the string.

+([a-z0-9_.-]+) Matches: This is a capturing group that can matches one or more lowercase letters, digits, underscores, dots, or hyphens.

+@ Matches: This matches the "@" symbol that separates the username and domain parts of an email address.

+([\da-z.-]+) Matches: This is a second group in the same string of our email that matches one or more digits, lowercase letters, dots, or hyphens.

+.
+Matches: This corresponds to a literal dot character.
+The backslash is used to escape the dot because it has a special meaning in regex.

+([a-z.]{2,6}) Matches: This is the third and final group of our email that matches between 2 and 6 lowercase letters or dots.
+This is used to match the top-level domain (TLDs) of the email address, such as ".com" or ".org".
+Domain extensions are used to categorize websites by type, location or business model.

 ### Back-references